 - If there is no response to the email or text message, you’ll receive an automated phone call to deny or confirm fraud.

 What you should know:

-- The phone number for the fraud call is 1-800-417-4592.
+- Log in to Online Banking to obtain the card fraud number.
 Add this number to your cell phone as “Fraud Center” to help verify it is a legitimate phone call.

 - These messages will NEVER ask you for your account number or PIN.

 Another great way to help protect your Educators debit and credit cards from fraud is to download the new Ctrl app from Educators.